 - Stubbs, TL, Stephanie, Pierce, E, Rayfield, EJ & Anderson, PSL 2013, Morphological and biomechanical disparity of crocodile-line archosaurs following the end-Triassic extinction.
 Proceedings of the Royal Society B - Biological Sciences, vol 280.

-Dr Rayfield currently teaches 6 courses:
+Professor Rayfield currently teaches 6 courses: